luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

         )
     )

-This appraoch requires us to "seed" our sequence with some earlier terms, but it is considerably more efficient than the earlier solution.
+This appraoch requires us to "seed" our sequence with some starting terms, but it is considerably more efficient than the earlier solution.
 Here is an example of how we might call it:

 .. code-block:: scheme